bloom-solutions/api_client_base-ruby/README.md

 end
 ```

-You can an example gem at https://github.com/imacchiato/bridge_client-ruby.
+You can an example gem [here](https://github.com/bloom-solutions/binance_client-ruby).

 ## Development